TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/59 - James/James 1/James 1.15.md

 ---

-Then the lust, when it hath conceived, beareth sin: and the sin, when it is fullgrown, bringeth forth death.
+Then the lust, when it has conceived, bears sin; and the sin, when it is full grown, brings forth death.